Jean de l'Ours: Mexican versions

+Variants of the story have been collected among the Mexican population of the United States, and in Mexico (in Chihuahua, Jalisco, Guadalajara, Mitla, Tehuantepec, Oaxaca, Chiapas—Chamula, and Zinacantán).

 American folklorist Robert A. Barakat published in English translation his collected versions "of North Mexico".
 These included a tale (entitled Juan el oso) collected in Ciudad Juárez, Mexico, as well as tales from natives of that city residing in the United States: a version entitled Juan Oso collected in El Paso, Texas, in 1964, and a fragmentary Juan de la burra (John of the Donkey).

 Frank Goodwyn had also published in 1953 a complete Juan de la burra (collected in Chicago).
 Here, it can be seen that not only is the animal transposed to a female donkey, it is not the hero's parent, but only his wetnurse which allowed the abandoned child to suckle.
 It thus resembles the tale of El Hijo Burra ("Donkey's son") of Spain.

 The hero's helpers in the El Paso version were Aplanacerros (Mountain Breaker) and Tumbapinos (Pine Twister), reminiscent of names in the French version, whereas in the Juan de la burra, they were Carguín Cargón (the Carrier), Soplín Soplón (the Sigher), Oidín Oidón (the Hearer), exactly as found in Fernán Caballero's La oreja de Lucifer, which is indeed a story classified as Type 301B, but one whose protagonist has no connection to a bear or any substituted animal.

 In Mexican versions, the machete or a machete weighing 24 kilograms has displaced the massive cane in French versions.
 There is also a version with an "iron weapon" with which he severs the devil's ear.